icvotria/bookmark_manager/README.md

 So I can visit my favourite websites quickly
 I want to see a list of bookmarks

+- As a user
+So that I can revisit website that I like
+I can add bookmarks to the list

+- As a user
+So that I can get rid of links I no longer need
+I can delete bookmarks from the list

 ## Domain Models

 ![Domain model 1](./images/domain_model_1.png)